-Eco-cinema: More than National Geographic
+Eco Cinema: More Than National Geographic

-Their Tętno Pierwotnej Puszczy (editor’s translation: Heartbeat of the Primeval Forest) from 1995 and Saga Prastarej Puszczy (editor’s translation: The Saga of the Ancient Forest) from 2007 are two of the most beautiful nature documentaries which were created in Poland over the last decades.
+Their Tętno Pierwotnej Puszczy (The Heartbeat of the Primeval Forest) from 1995 and Saga Prastarej Puszczy (The Saga of the Ancient Forest) from 2007 are two of the most beautiful nature documentaries created in Poland over the last decades.
 They also prove that you don’t need high-tech cameras and professional gadgets to uncover the secrets of life through film.

 Herbarium for our times

 The Walenciks’ path to nature documentaries wasn’t obvious, considering they aren’t trained scientists or filmmakers.
 Although Jan Walencik wanted to study biology, his academic plans were all for naught because of a failed Russian exam.
 Fascinated by the work of Włodzimierz Puchalski, a renowned Polish photographer of nature and a filmmaker, Jan Walencik followed suit.